 STEP 10: The Purchaser’s Solicitor completes registration and sends title documents to the Purchaser’s lending institution

 - Once registration is complete, the Purchaser’s Solicitor sends the Tile Deeds to the lending institution which provided the mortgage for the house purchase.

 - If the property is mortgage free, the deeds are available for collection at the solicitor’s office or the solicitor can retain them in their fireproof cabinet for safekeeping.

 Conveyancing is a specialist area and our Fergal McNamara is one of the most experienced Conveyancing Solicitors around.

 I hope this article has been helpful.
-If you have any queries regarding buying or selling a house please contact us by phone at 061 501100, Fergal McNamara by email: email@example.com or get a call back by completing our contact form so we can provide you with further information or advice.
+Hogan Dowling McNamara Solicitors are conveniently located at Castletroy House, Dublin Road, Limerick with plenty of off street parking.
+If you have any queries regarding buying or selling a house please contact us by phone at 061 501100, Fergal McNamara by email: [email protected] or get a call back by completing our contact form so we can provide you with further information or advice.